wpilibsuite/frc-docs/source/docs/getting-started/running-a-benchtop/creating-benchtop-test-program-cpp-java.rst

 The ``AutonomousInit`` method is run once each time the robot transitions to autonomous from another mode.
 In this program, we reset the ``Timer`` and then start it in this method.

 ``AutonomousPeriodic`` is run once every period while the robot is in autonomous mode.
 In the ``TimedRobot`` class the period is a fixed time, which defaults to 20ms.
 In this example, the periodic code checks if the timer is less than 2 seconds and if so, drives forward at half speed using the ``ArcadeDrive`` method of the ``DifferentialDrive`` class.
-The value is negative for forward motion because of the convention for joysticks where a negative Y-axis value corresponds to moving the stick away from you (forward).
 If more than 2 seconds has elapsed, the code stops the robot drive.

 Joystick Control for teleoperation
 ----------------------------------